silky/public_or_perish_talk/bam.md

 Collaboration and Openess Everywhere!
 ==

--- TODO: Explain tests/builds
--- TODO: Mention why being public and open is a good idea -- TODO: Reproducibility studies
+-- TODO: Mention why being public and open is a good idea
--- TODO: Tell what you'll say, say it, then summarise it -- TODO:

 Imagine waking up on Christmas morning.
 You run downstairs, rush to the tree and you see a present with your name on it!
 Awesome!
-You open it up,

 ***---- Click ----***

-and inside, is this ...
+You open it up, and inside, is this ...

 ***---- Click ----***